 However, it’s also important to listen to your body and try not to force anything so that you can pursue recovery long-term.

-Musculoskeletal pain occurs when the muscles are being overused.
-This type of leg pain is usually bearable and temporary.
+Musculoskeletal pain occurs when the muscles are being overused or used in an improper manner.
+This type of leg pain is usually temporary.

 3. Muscle Atrophy

 On the other end of the spectrum is pain caused by not moving enough.